HL7/US-Core-STU3/pages/_includes/us-core-goal-intro.md

 **Each Goal must have:**

+1.  a status
+1.  text description of the goal
 1.  a patient
-2.  text description of the goal
-3.  a status

 **Profile specific implementation guidance:**